 - The process is valid at the time of publishing but will be updated to reflect latest government / Basketball Ireland Guidance.

-1. Each individual will be invited to a training session by their coach / contact person.
-Individuals need to RSVP and acknowledge that they are attending training – of you do not RSVP you cannot be admitted to training.
+1. Everyone will be invited to a training session by their coach / contact person.
+Individuals need to register and acknowledge that they are attending training – If you do not Register you cannot be admitted to training.

 2. Only registered club members will be invited to a session.

 3. Car pooling to travel to a session is not advised.

 4. On the day of training, each player must must register and complete their own Self Screen at home using the contact tracing app.
 By a player arriving at the club session you are confirming that you have been screened prior to arrival and that you are not showing any signs or symptoms of Covid-19 and are not feeling unwell in any way.
 You Must NOT have any symptoms of Covid or contact with anyone with symptoms or with anyone who had Covid in the last 14 days.
 You must not have any underlying illness that may increase the risk of infection